anikolenko/indi_ids_driver/README.md

 # INDI Driver for IDS uEye Cameras (CCD)

-This is an open-source INDI driver for **IDS Imaging uEye industrial cameras**, allowing them to be used as CCD/CMOS cameras in astronomical imaging software via the INDI protocol.
+This is an open-source INDI driver for **IDS Imaging uEye industrial cameras**, allowing them to be used as imaging cameras in astronomical software via the INDI protocol.

 The driver integrates IDS cameras into the INDI ecosystem and supports basic imaging operations.